DS4PS/cpp-529-master/review-sessions.md

 <br><br>

 # Review Sessions

-Please note that there will **NOT** be review sessions on the following days.
-Feel free to schedule virtual office hours those weeks if are need help (see link below).
+Please note that there will **NOT** be live review sessions for this class.
+Instead, feel free to schedule virtual office hours to discuss any questions you may have about the class.
+When relevant, the instructor will post additional instructional videos addressing any common problems that students seem to be having.

-* **Wednesday, Sept 4th**
-* **Monday, Sept 30th**

 <br>

-### TIMES:
+### Virtual Office Hour Times:

 ---

-Mon 12pm - 1pm:  523 Program Eval
-Mon  1pm - 2pm:  526 Data Science
+Tuesday 2pm - 3pm:  529 Data Practicum

 ---

-Tues 5pm - 6pm:  523 Program Eval
-Tues 6pm - 7pm:  526 Data Science

----

-Wed  5pm - 6pm:  526 Data Science
-Wed  6pm - 7pm:  523 Program Eval
+Thursday 2pm - 3pm:  529 Data Practicum

 ---